Master of Science in Occupational Therapy

 Evaluation Criteria and Selection of Applicants

 Entry into the Occupational Therapy program is a competitive process.
 Not all students who apply to the program will be selected for admission.
-Many factors are considered in the selection process including academic performance (cumulative grade point average, recent gpa, natural science gpa, and social science gpa); personal statement; extent of occupational therapy observation; and letters of recommendation.
-Health related experiences, volunteer/community enrichment, and past employment are not required but will be considered as part of the admission review.
+Many factors are considered in the selection process including academic performance (cumulative grade point average, recent gpa, natural science gpa, and social science gpa); personal statement; the extent of occupational therapy observation; and letters of recommendation.
+Health-related experiences, volunteer/community enrichment, and past employment are not required but will be considered as part of the admission review.
 Strengths in these areas will strengthen the application.

 Students who are completing their baccalaureate degree and/or course prerequisites after the application has been submitted can only be considered for provisional admission.
 Entry into the Davenport University Occupational Therapy Program is contingent upon successful completion of all requirements prior to the start of Occupational Therapy classes.
-Applicants will be notified by U.S. postal mail of the Admissions Committee decision.
+Applicants will be notified by email of the Admissions Committee decision.
 It is the responsibility of the applicant to respond to an acceptance offer by the designated date of such offer.
 Decisions made by the Occupational Therapy Admissions Committee are final.

 The Occupational Therapy Curriculum is a full-time commitment.
 Even though many students work while going to graduate school, extensive work commitments may jeopardize academic performance and success in the program.
 During the main 15 week semesters, the typical number of hours of worked outside of the MSOT program is 8 - 12 hours.